 This is definitely a go to app for any artist.

-The first thing that I noticed about this app is that the orientation is limited to portrait mode.
+The first thing that I noticed about Draw is that the orientation is limited to portrait mode.
 That can be an issue for any artist.

 There is really only one tool, the pencil.
 Ok there’s also an eraser but that’s a given if you ask me.